-Development risk factors include, but are not limited to whether we, or our third party collaborators and providers, will be able to:
+Development risk factors include, but are not limited to whether we, or our third-party collaborators, drug substances and materials suppliers and third-party contract manufacturers, will be able to:

-- · complete our pre-clinical and clinical trials of our SRT product candidates with scientific results that are sufficient to support further development and/or regulatory approval; - · receive the necessary regulatory approvals; - obtain adequate supplies of surfactant active drug substances, manufactured to our specifications and on commercially reasonable terms; - · perform under agreements to supply the drug substances, medical device components and related services necessary to manufacture our SRT drug product candidates, including Surfaxin and Aerosurf; - · successfully resolve the remaining matters identified by the FDA in the May 1, 2008 Approvable Letter; - · provide for sufficient manufacturing capabilities, at our manufacturing operations in Totowa and with third-party contract manufacturers, to produce sufficient SRT drug product, including Surfaxin, and aerosolization systems to meet our pre-clinical and clinical development requirements; - · successfully develop and implement a manufacturing strategy for our aerosolization systems and related materials to support clinical studies of Aerosurf; and - · obtain capital necessary to fund our research and development efforts, including our supportive operations, manufacturing and clinical trials requirements.
+- · complete our pre-clinical and clinical trials of our SRT product candidates with scientific results that are sufficient to support further development and/or regulatory approval; - · receive the necessary regulatory approvals; - · obtain adequate supplies of surfactant active drug substances, manufactured to our specifications and on commercially reasonable terms; - · perform under agreements to supply drug substances, medical device components and related services necessary to manufacture our SRT drug product candidates, including Surfaxin and Aerosurf; - · resolve to the FDA's satisfaction the matters identified in the May 1, 2008 Approvable Letter for Surfaxin for the prevention of RDS in premature infants: - · provide for sufficient manufacturing capabilities, at our manufacturing operations in Totowa and with third-party contract manufacturers, to produce sufficient SRT drug product, including Surfaxin, and aerosolization systems to meet our pre-clinical and clinical development requirements; - successfully develop and implement a manufacturing strategy for our aerosolization systems and related materials to support clinical studies of Aerosurf; and - · obtain capital necessary to fund our research and development efforts, including our supportive operations, manufacturing and clinical trials requirements.

-Because these factors, many of which are outside our control, could have a potentially significant effect on our development activities, the success, timing of completion, and ultimate cost of development of any of our product candidates is highly uncertain and cannot be estimated with any degree of certainty.
+Because these factors, many of which are outside our control, could have a potentially significant effect on our development activities, the success, timing of completion and ultimate cost of development of any of our product candidates is highly uncertain and cannot be estimated with any degree of certainty.
 The timing and cost to complete drug trials alone may be impacted by, among other things:

-- · slow patient enrollment; - · long treatment time required to demonstrate effectiveness; - · lack of sufficient clinical supplies and material; - · adverse medical events or side effects in treated patients; - · lack of compatibility with complementary technologies; - · failure of a product candidate to demonstrate effectiveness; and - · lack of sufficient funds.
+- slow patient enrollment; - · long treatment time required to demonstrate effectiveness; - · lack of sufficient clinical supplies and material; - · adverse medical events or side effects in treated patients; - · lack of compatibility with complementary technologies; - · failure of a product candidate to demonstrate effectiveness; and - · lack of sufficient funds.